We Love Disney (2015 album)

-We Love Disney is a 2015 compilation album and third entry in the eponymous series, featuring cover versions of Disney songs by English-speaking musicians from various genres.
+We Love Disney is a 2015 compilation album and third entry in the We Love Disney series, featuring cover versions of Disney songs by English-speaking musicians from various genres.
 It was released by Verve Records and Walt Disney Records in the United States on October 30, 2015.
 Two editions of the album were released: a single-disc standard edition, and a digipak deluxe edition, containing two bonus tracks.

 Track listing

 Production

 After a successful run with localized versions in France, Australia and Germany (titled "I Love Disney" for the latter), David Foster decided to produce a new compilation album for the United States market.
 During development, Foster created a wish list of American music artists for the album.
 Foster often choose the song he felt fit the artist's style and vocal abilities, although several artists, such as Ariana Grande, Jason Derulo, and Kacey Musgraves began with different songs before ultimately settling on their eventual selections.
 Lucy Hale was suggested at Disney's behest, as Hale also appears on the company's Hollywood Records roster.

 We Love Disney is a co-production between Verve Records and Walt Disney Records, with Universal Music Group providing worldwide distribution and marketing from Disney Music Group, alongside Universal.